-A concise and well-focused research question on some aspect of the knowledge society is due on or before March 3.
+A concise and well-focused research question on a subject of interest to you is due on or before September 24.
 I recommend consulting William Badke's Research Strategies, Chapter 2, to assist you in forging a research question.
 In addition, you should include a minimum of ten scholarly sources properly documented and directly related to the research question.
 For the purposes of this class, a scholarly source is defined as one that has undergone academic peer review through an editorial board.
 All research should be documented in current APA style.

-Research Proposal (2-page narrative + Works Cited): 100 points
+Research Proposal (2 page narrative + Works Cited): 100 points

-A brief two-page proposal for the research paper is due on or before April 7, but students should begin independent research and paper drafting long before that time.
+A brief two-page proposal for the research paper is due on or before October 22, but students should begin independent research and paper drafting long before that time.
 Proposals should include a detailed paragraph of the central argument, a paragraph indicating how the parts of the paper will fit into the whole, and two to three paragraphs summarizing the research to be included in the final paper.
 In addition, in your Works Cited, you should include a minimum of twenty scholarly sources that will be cited in your paper.
 All research should be documented in current APA style.